 The delays in the regulatory process can result from a false start to the rulemaking procedures because of poor quality preparatory studies through lack of available data or poor industry involvement.
 In practice the Consultation Forum starts on average 10 months after the finalisation of the preparatory study, causing delays in the process.
 This can be explained partly by staffing constraints at the Commission.
 Another reason is that many stakeholders only start their thinking on the topic once the Consultation Forum meeting is announced.
 The Inter-service Consultation, which in principle is an internal EU step, has been used by external stakeholders to re-open discussions from the Consultation Forum, leading to further delays in the process.
+The ability to disregard deadlines without consequences also leads to uncertainty in the process.
 When no clear timeline is available Member States, experts and industry all have difficulties in planning their capacity, leading to further delays and missed energy efficiency potential.
 (ED45, ED46 ED48, ED 51)